trifork/donkeycar-quickstart/README.md

 ## Time constraints

-Training a ML model for the car requires a lot of resources, so we recommend that you find out who in your team has the most powerful pc, and install the software for training on that pc.
+Training a ML model for the DonkeyCars requires a lot of resources, so we recommend that you find out who in your team has the most powerful pc, and install the software for training on that pc.

 While the software is being installed, you can take your car for a ride on the track, so that you get acquainted with it and with driving it with the controller.
-Once you are ready, you can begin to collect data for training.
+Once you are ready, you can delete the recorded data with TODO and begin to collect data for training.

 ## 1. Install software on host pc (the powerful pc)